viamrobotics/docs/docs/how-tos/sensor-data-visualize.md

 **1. Choose Grafana instance**

 [Install](https://grafana.com/docs/grafana/latest/setup-grafana/installation/) or set up Grafana.
-You can use either a local instance of Grafana or Grafana Cloud, and can use the free trial version of Grafana if desired.
+You can use either a local instance of Grafana Enterprise or Grafana Cloud, and can use the free trial version of Grafana Cloud if desired.

 {{% /tablestep %}}
 {{% tablestep %}}